Brazen blessing vibes booming around big time this week as I look forward to seeing my Sue’s View level up to the perfect platform.

-Slight tongue in cheek , I know but ever grateful for the rich life experience, bitter, and sweet, past and present, that’s given me plenty of content to put on the page.
+Slight tongue in cheek , I know but ever grateful for the rich life experience, past and present, bitter and sweet, that’s given me plenty of content to put onto the page.

 Writing as Mrs SVJ, a top-trained journo, and well-travelled woman, I blog about all things Barry, and the wider world, through the eyes of a, quirky and queer, local girl done good.

 Sue’s View, is my regular reflection of a life lived large as an award-winning activist, dedicated arts lover, and voracious community supporter – often being a very visible voice for my home town when it struggles to find its own.

 I can’t help but love my rough, tough, edgy, kind, sweet, generous, Gavin and Stacey synonymous birthplace with a passion.
 And I would never lay my (probably leopard print) hat anywhere else.

 Long considered a credible voice of the community, I use my platform to reflect back to the town, the topics talked about, the tough times faced, and the harsh truths we need to tackle – often locally, sometimes nationally, and occasionally internationally.

 Sometimes I even shout too – if only to stress the need to speak up and speak out against the unfairness and injustice that has corroded our communities, and scarred some of our very own residents.

 Never was this more magnified that in the recent resurgence of the stand against racism.
 The #BlackLives Matter movement burst into Barry just as we were in the middle of struggling through the lonely Lockdown of an isolation nation.

 And, what can I say, my birthplace did our Black Lives Matter protest beautifully – socially distanced, properly, and peacefully…respect.